fezmid/flutterduck/content/post/security-is-culture-and-process/index.md

 prioritized.
 In addition, we are all human: Expect that people will make mistakes, but move quickly to contain and remediate those mistakes.
 Your culture should emphasize teamwork, collaboration, and openness, and always eschew blame.

 When building the culture, don't make it boring.
-You should have awareness trainings, for example, but don't rely on boring PowerPoint presentations.
+You should have awareness trainings, for example, but don't rely on mundane PowerPoint presentations.
 Make the awareness interactive whenever you can.
-This can include highlighting incidents that your organization has experienced and give examples on ways to prevent them in the future.
+This can include highlighting incidents that your organization has experienced and giving examples on ways to prevent them in the future.
 Bonus points for engaging the organization to obtain these ideas.
 Security does not rest solely with the security team.